lavanyapc/cryptography_cia/README.md

 1. Convert HEX ciphertext into integer list
 2. Create empty matrix of size rows × cols
 3. Initialize index idx = 0
-4. For each rank r from 1 to max rank:
+4. For each rank r from 1 to max rank
 4.1 Find all column indices with rank = r
 4.2 Sort column indices
 4.3 Fill matrix column-wise (row by row) using ciphertext values